Optimal and Self Selection of Service Type in a Queueing System where Long Service Postpones the Need for the Next Service: Introduction

-Another case concerns electric vehicles or robots that need to recharge their batteries after a period of activity.
-A fully charged battery lasts, of course, for a longer distance of driving or a longer time of robot activity.
-There is always a fixed cost related to each service.
-For example, users need to endure the time cost to go to an ATM or a supermarket, or the time and power cost incurred on the way driving to a charging station.
-Common to all of these cases is the choice between frequent cheap expenditures and less frequent but more expensive expenditures.

-The decision problem in the above cases can be formulated as follows.
-Assume that the utility per cycle is

-where $K >0$ is a constant, $T$ is the cycle length, and $f(T)$ a variable reward which is an increasing function of length $T$.
+Common to these cases is the choice between frequent cheap expenditures and less frequent but more expensive expenditures.
+The utility per decision cycle is $f(T) - K$, where $K >0$ is a fixed cost, $T$ is the cycle length, and $f(T)$ is concave increasing variable reward.
 The decision problem is

-That is, what is the optimal size of the battery, ship, fuel tank etc. Clearly, a larger value of $T$ is always better if $f(T)$ is convex.
-But when $f(T)$ is concave, the optimal decision is made after balancing between the variable reward and the fixed cost.

-We study a decision model of the above type, but add to it interactions among the decision makers which emerge from the need to share a common queue when waiting for their order to be fulfilled.
-These interactions associate external effects with the individual decisions, and in particular their strategies may differ from the overall (social) efficient strategy.
-Unlike the problem in \eqref{eq:problem} where there is one decision and no possibility to change, we allow state-dependent choice.
+We study a decision model of the above kind, but add to it interactions among the decision makers which emerge from the need to share a common queue when waiting for their order to be fulfilled.
+These interactions associate external effects with individual decisions, and in particular, their individual selfish strategies may differ from the overall (social/system) efficient strategy.
+Moreover, unlike the problem in \eqref{eq:problem}, decisions may be state-dependent.

+In an illustrative example, electric vehicle (EV) drivers need to charge the car for some amount of time before driving, and then return to the charging station to recharge when it is running out of power.
+Since charging time is not negligible, queues at charging stations are inevitable.
+According to China Daily news\footnote{https://global.chinadaily.com.cn/a/202110/11/WS61639f31a310cdd39bc6e0b7.html}, an EV driver had to spend four hours at the rest area in Hunan province, waiting for her turn to charge her vehicle for the one hour it needed.
+The battery recharge curve\footnote{https://www.vintagetrailersupply.com/progressive-dynamics-pd9245-45-amp-converter-vts-320/} shows that the time to reach full charge is almost three times, and can be five times the time to reach 90\% of the maximum charge, see Figure 10 of \citet{KSK20}.
+So, the relationship between the gained power and the charging time is in general concave.